nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 Now it is time to have a close look at the code.
 We will do this by guiding you through some use cases where we follow the flow of the code.

-Prepare by setting a debug breaking point in every method in the controller base classes in `BusinessApi.Controllers.Capabilities.OnBoarding`.
+Prepare by setting a debug breaking point in every method in `BusinessApi.Controllers.Capabilities.OnBoarding.ApplicantsControllerBase`.
 Start the adapter in debug mode.

 ### Create an applicant